coala/documentation/Developers/Development_Setup.rst

 workflow, and perhaps with GitHub itself.

 You will most likely need to work only in the ``coala`` or ``coala-bears`` repository.
-The former is the core of *coala*, and the latter contains the set of standard bears.
+The former is the core of coala, and the latter contains the set of standard bears.
 You can fork and clone the repositories from:

 https://github.com/coala-analyzer/coala